Cosmic-CoNN: A Cosmic Ray Detection Deep-Learning Framework, Dataset, and Toolkit: Toolkit

 \section{Toolkit}

 We have built a suite of tools to democratize deep-learning models in order to make automatic, robust, and rapid CR detection widely accessible to astronomers.
-The toolkit includes console commands for batch processing \texttt{FITS} files, a web-based app providing CR mask preview and editing capabilities, and \texttt{Python} APIs to integrate \texttt{Cosmic-CoNN} models into other data workflows.
+The toolkit includes console commands for batch processing \texttt{FITS} files, a web-based app providing CR mask preview and editing capabilities, and Python APIs to integrate Cosmic-CoNN models into other data workflows.

-The \texttt{Python} toolkit package is released on \texttt{PyPI}.
-We host the open-source \texttt{Cosmic-CoNN} framework on GitHub \url{https://github.com/cy-xu/cosmic-conn} with complete documentation including toolkit manual, developer instructions on using the LCO CR dataset and training new models.
+The Python toolkit package is released on \texttt{PyPI}.
+We host the open-source Cosmic-CoNN framework on GitHub \href{https://github.com/cy-xu/cosmic-conn}{\tt https://github.com/cy-xu/cosmic-conn} with complete documentation including toolkit manual, developer instructions on using the LCO CR dataset and training new models.
 We also released the LCO CR dataset and the code used to generate the results to facilitate reproducibility.

-Console commands are the most convenient way to perform batch CR detection on \texttt{FITS} files directly, e.g.,\\ \texttt{\$ {cosmic-conn -i input -m ground\_imaging}} \\ utilizes the generic \verb|ground_imaging| model and the user can replace the argument with \verb|NRES| or \verb|HST_ACS_WFC| for CR detection in other types of data.
+Console commands are the most convenient way to perform batch CR detection on \texttt{FITS} files directly, e.g.,\\ \texttt{\$ {cosmic-conn -i input -m ground\_imaging}} \\ utilizes the generic \verb|ground_imaging| model and the user can replace the argument with \verb|NRES| or the path to a new model trained with Cosmic-CoNN for other types of data.
 The result is attached as a \texttt{FITS} extension.
-In terms of speed, \texttt{Cosmic-CoNN} provides more accurate prediction than conventional methods in comparable time on the CPU.
+In terms of speed, Cosmic-CoNN provides more accurate prediction than conventional methods in comparable time on the CPU.
 Processing a $2K\times 2K$ pixels image takes $\sim$7.5s on a \texttt{AMD Ryzen 9 5900HS} laptop processor.
 With GPU-acceleration, it takes only $\sim$0.8s on a high-end \texttt{Nvidia Tesla V100} GPU, and $\sim$1.2s on an entry-level \texttt{Nvidia GTX 1650} laptop GPU.

 The \texttt{\$ cosmic-conn -a} command starts an interactive CR detector in the browser, as shown in Fig.~\ref{fig:web_app}.
 We adopt the interface layout and controls from the \texttt{SAOImageDS9} \citep{2003ASPC..295..489J}.
 In addition, we provide an array of CR thumbnails for quick navigation and the ability to edit CR masks in real time.
 The \texttt{JavaScript}-backed web app provides necessary tools for users to fine-tune the appropriate post-processing parameters for different instruments.
 The preview window supports various scaling methods like the \texttt{zscale} for better visualization.